 Here are a few ways to find irrelevant keywords in your blog posts.

-- Audit web pages with Semrush: By using the Semrush Site Audit tool, you can find which keywords which drive traffic to your blog posts and how they perform.
+- Audit web pages with Semrush: By using the Semrush Site Audit tool, you can find which keywords drive traffic to your blog posts and how they perform.
 You need to have an account to use the Semrush Site Audit tool.
 I recommend you to have a Semrush Pro account.
 So you can audit your and competitors’ websites very easily.
 Learn more about Semrush over here and my Semrush review.

-11th position is better than 10th position
+11th position is better than the 10th position

-So before trying to rank the intended keyword in the 10th position (bottom of 1st page), make sure you can increase the keyword ranking position of the certain keyword.
+So before trying to rank the intended keyword in the 10th position (bottom of 1st page), ensure you can increase the keyword ranking position of the certain keyword.
 In other words, ensure your target post can rank at least within the first five results.
 The 11th position gets more clicks than the 10th position.